lynxe585/Will-the-AI-bubble-burst-or-boom/README.md

 ![](https://github.com/lynxe585/Will-the-AI-bubble-burst-or-boom/blob/a2b9abbb58703842df4bdf4b0e6dd7dcea86d271/part3/figure3.png)
-#### **figure 3**: The chart illustrates the massive outperformance of a select group of AI stock compared to the broader market between early 2023 and early 2026
+#### **Figure 3**: The chart illustrates the massive outperformance of a select group of AI stock compared to the broader market between early 2023 and early 2026

 Here is the detailed breakdown of the chart’s components:
 1. Cumulative Return Comparison (Top Chart) This chart tracks the percentage growth over time, highlighting a stark contrast in performance: